 That might sound easy, but there is a little more to it.
 You see, for us to get past our tendency to rationalize our own behavior, we need to discover why we feel something is right or wrong.
 Why do we feel that it’s okay to do one thing, but not okay to do something else?
 What core values are influencing those feelings?

-Rules versus principles
+Rules versus principles based on core values

 In the US thousands of new rules, laws, ordinances, regulations and codes are added to the law books every year in an attempt to regulate how people behave and how they treat one another.
 Now let’s compare the hundreds of thousands of written laws with one guiding principle.
 This simple principle is often referred to as the Golden Rule and it boils down to, we should treat others the way we would like them to treat us.